 Considering that I’m rarely awake early enough to eat breakfast at the traditional time, I really have no strong emotions toward breakfast.
 In my world, coffee is breakfast.
 If coffee has to be accompanied by solid food, it had better be eggs.
 Eggs by themselves are good; eggs with a lot of other things thrown in — better.
-Bauernfrühstück, a German / Austrian country breakfast that consists of small pieces of potatoes, bacon or ham, bell pepper, onion or scallions and eggs, is what I’d call my kind of breakfast.
+Bauernfrühstück, farmer’s breakfast in German / Austrian, consists of small pieces of potatoes, bacon or ham, bell pepper, onion or scallions and eggs.
+It is what I’d call my kind of breakfast.

 What does that mean — my kind of breakfast?